Search:

 Contact Advancement

 The methods for increasing the Connection and/or Loyalty of a Contact introduced in Better than Bad are not in use.
-Runnerhub uses a custom system, as described below.
+RunnerHub uses a custom system, as described below.

 Faction contacts cannot have their Connection raised as described in Cutting Aces, however, characters may exchange 5 points of Faction Rep for 1 chip to apply to a faction contact.